 Building regulations service privacy notice

-Building legislation (The Building Act 1984 and The Building Regulations 2010 (as amended)) requires Brighton and Hove City Council to keep records of any person that deposits or has an application deposited on their behalf for proposed building work that is subject to the Building Regulations.
+Building legislation (The Building Act 1984 and The Building Regulations 2010 (as amended)) requires Brighton & Hove City Council to keep records of any person that deposits or has an application deposited on their behalf for proposed building work that is subject to the Building Regulations.

 Who processes my data?